Tan Tan Ramen (Tantanmen)

 Ramen: Go for fresh ramen noodles to get the best texture, they usually sell them vacuum-sealed and refrigerated next to other fresh noodles.
 Otherwise, you could also use the dried ramen noodles if that’s more readily available.

-• Substitutions: Though not exactly the same noodles, other great substitutes include egg noodles, yakisoba, or udon.
+• Substitutes: Though not exactly the same, other great replacements include egg noodles, yakisoba, or udon.
+You can also go for rice noodles, vermicelli, or even the noodles that come from the ramen packs.

 Instructions